cyco77/pptb-fast-record-counter/README.md

 #### Filter Section

+- **Solution Dropdown**: Select a specific solution to view only its entities, or "All" for all customizable entities
 - **Filter Entities SearchBox**: Real-time search by entity display name or logical name
 - **Count Records Button**: Execute record counting for all filtered entities